xwillxu/Christmas/README.md

 ### Difference between what happened in Canada vs Cuba.
 These differences will be shocking but you may have already heard about them above.
 Notice: Only major difference will be shown.
 1. No Presents: In this shocking disclosure on Christmas there weren't any presents or balloon presents or even stuff to look like presents!
+There are also no stocking or at least socks!
 2. Zero Decorations: Besides the buffet there are zero decorations during Christmas making it feel like it was not Christmas at all!
 3. Where Are The Christmas Trees: Naturally you would walk down a street in Canada or the US and see pine trees covered in lights.
 But in Cuba there was a single Christmas tree.
 Tiny and of course fake!
+4. The Tradition Is Amazingly Different: In this final disclosure we examine the difference in tradition.
+Just to take something off my head: Apples on Christmas (Cuba) vs Apples everyday of the year (Canada + US)